idrispendisbey/arionum-scripts/README.md

 - To speed up initial sync use the "rebuild" function.
 This will download a snapshot from pxgamer, import it and restart.
 - If sync gets stuck try "pop 1" or "pop 10".
 This will clear the stuck block and it should start syncing again.

+## Bugs
 Bash script has "set -e" commented out which means it will NOT HALT on any errors.
 NOT responsible if you hose your server SO use a clean server that you can re-provision with ease.

 If you think you found a bug feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues

+## Donate to the Project:
+ARO: aykYPdWN9mkFCEFq9UHwAfZvmKKBsLjCf3GBLYdgebY5ptz8KxMjzTQAJwVkLYEQQ6QjuiyvmhdtUHzByd1Wpf2

+Funds will support the following:

+Technical (but for dummies) guides and articles on all things ARO and Arionum at http://aro.wiki Marketing of said articles and guides.
+Continued work on “aronode” on github.
+Additional scripts and code for monitoring nodes.
+Additional scripts for managing nodes and developing apps on the platform.
+Contributions to the core code at https://github.com/arionum/